-The workflow we recommend on the website is staged:
+The raw material workflow is staged:

 That means the first save should not feel blocked by later-stage sourcing or GMP work.